H1000, H1001, H1004 CPT Codes: 2025 Medicaid Prenatal Billing & High-Risk Services Guide (HCPCS Pregnancy Services & Modifiers)

 2025 Updates & Payer Rules

-Medicaid and UnitedHealthcare guidelines
+Medicaid and UnitedHealthcare Guidelines

-Units of service & NCCI edits
+Units of Service & NCCI Edits

-When to Use H1000 vs. Other Codes
+When to Use H1000 vs. Other Codes (Including H1002, H1003, H1004, H1005)

-• 59425 / 59426: Antepartum care CPT codes when 4–6 or ≥7 visits are rendered, respectively; these replace H1000 when full E/M services are provided :contentReference[oaicite:7]{index=7}.
+• 59425 / 59426: Antepartum care CPT codes when 4–6 or ≥7 visits are rendered, respectively; these replace H1000 and H1001 when full E/M services are provided as part of a global obstetric package.
+When 59425 or 59426 are used, separate billing for H1000 or H1001 is typically not appropriate, unless specific payer guidelines or partial global care scenarios dictate otherwise.

 Practical Coding & Billing Tips